JulioMacedo0/ubuntu-setup-for-developer/README.md

-# Bash script for configuring an Ubuntu development environment
+# Bash script for configuring an Ubuntu development environment for flutter

 Navigate to the directory where the bash file is located using the `cd` command.
 For example, if the file is in the `/home/your-user/scripts` folder, you can use the command: